Doaafci/MultipleLogins/readme.md

-Multiple Logins
+## Multiple Logins

-This is build with  th PHP FrameWork Laravel 5.
+Multiple Logins is a web application built with the php framework Laravel 5.The User  in This  Application  is allowed to SignUp with different  roles (Orchestra Officer , Musician),SignIn by one of his roles at the time and also con Reset th account password.

 ## Official Documentation